 - Some dual speed hoists may be equipped with a VFD.
 The VFD is used to control the high and low lifting speeds.
 The speeds come preset from the factory at a 6:1 speed ratio.
 The speed (frequency) can be customized. - Some trolleys may be equipped with a VFD.
 The VFD will be setup for infinite speed control. - The VFD is controlled by a Keypad/Display Interface.
-Refer to Figure 5.3.3.1 for Keypad/Display Interface functions and descriptions.
+Refer to Figure 4.3.3.1 for Keypad/Display Interface functions and descriptions.

-5.3.4 Testing Limit Switches
+4.3.4 Testing Limit Switches

-All testing of limit switches should be accomplished without a load on the hook of the hoist.
-All tests should be accomplished by using the low speed of variable-speed hoists, or inched into the limit if the hoist is a single-speed unit.
-Before checking limit switches the function of limit rocker arms should be checked by pushing the rocker arms up and down to ensure they function properly.
+All testing of limit switches should be accomplished without a load on the hock of the heist.
+All tests should be accomplished by using the build wild to build to be accomplished by using the build wild to be build to be the function of limit rocker arms should be checked by pushing the rocker arms up and down to ensure they function properly.
+Hoist limit switches shall NOT be used as a normal means of stopping travel motion or the load; these are emergency devices or